 Q: I am a Canadian citizen and non-resident of Canada.
 I bought a home last year as an investment.
 The home is rented and I get an income out of it.
 Can I buy RRSPs with income that the house is generating?

 A: RRSP room is generated by having “earned income,” Ed.
 Earned income most commonly includes employment income or business income, but net rental income is also considered earned income for RRSP purposes.
+Earned income for a resident of Canada can generate new RRSP room, but not for a non-resident.

 If you have accumulated RRSP room from your time as a resident in Canada, this RRSP room carries forward along with any new RRSP room you earn from the rental property.
-For every $100 of net rental income you report on your Canadian tax return, you will get $18 of new RRSP room the next year, subject to maximum limits.

 As a non-resident, you can certainly contribute to an RRSP and deduct RRSP contributions on your Canadian tax return.
 It will reduce your Canadian income and tax payable.
 However, it may not be a beneficial strategy.